ufoss-org/kotysa/README.md

 )
 ```

-### step 2 -> Describe database model with our type-safe Table description DSL
+### step 2 -> Describe database model

-Declare mapping based on these entities, using a Kotlin object for each table
+Use our type-safe Tables DSL to map your entities with the database tables,
+this is the ORM (object-relational mapping) step

 ```kotlin
 object ROLE : H2Table<Role>("roles") {